benhoIIand/ImageStore/README.md

 Simple storage of gifs (and other images)

-Made for shits and giggles
+Made for shits and giggles and love from @hollandben